Sergio16T/algorithms-bigO-dataStructures/README.md

 ### Add vs. Multiply

+### Add the Runtimes
-Add the Runtimes: If your algorithm is in the form "do this, then, when you're all done, do that" then you add the run times.
+If your algorithm is in the form "do this, then, when you're all done, do that" then you add the run times.

 > O(A + B)